 While the ideal lube would make sex a smooth ride, petroleum jelly can get gunked up and lead to a mess.
 With its oil base, petroleum jelly can interfere with the strength of condoms, leaving the user more susceptible to pregnancy and STIs.

 Petroleum-based products in the vagina could also result in infection.
-A research published in Obstetrics and Gynecology has revealed that women who used petroleum jelly as a lube substitute in the past month were over twice as likely as non-users to getting bacterial vaginosis.
+Research published in Obstetrics and Gynecology has revealed that women who used petroleum jelly as a lube substitute in the past month were over twice as likely as non-users to get bacterial vaginosis.

 While many TV shows and movies depict lotion as the perfect masturbation aid for males, it is not an ideal lubricant to use in your genital area.